-People who have had rheumatic fever are often given daily or monthly antibiotic treatments, possibly for life, to prevent future attacks of rheumatic fever and lower the risk of further heart damage.
-To reduce inflammation, aspirin, steroids, or non-steroidal medications may be given.
+People who have had rheumatic fever are often given daily or monthly antibiotic treatments, possibly for life, to prevent recurrent infections and lower the risk of further heart damage.
+To reduce inflammation, aspirin, steroids, or non-steroidal medicines may be given.

 Some complications of rheumatic heart disease include: